PyLadiesBerlin/resources/organizing/README.md

 ### What do pyladies Berlin do?
   * Montly meetups with talks and workshops.
   * Speaker support program (brainstorming, CFP support, feedback in slides, notes, rehearsh talks)
-  * New location every time, ideally in Python using companies, so we can learn about what they do with it, in the short intro the host have.
+  * New location every time, ideally in companies using Python, so we can learn about what they do with it, in the short intro the host have.
   * Full day workshops (beginners, intermediate)
   * Setup events (for beginners to get everything setup and talk about what the various tools are for)

   Check also http://berlin.pyladies.com/

  ### How can I support pyladies?
    * Raise awareness in your workplace and community (check [related articles](#newspaper-articles) )
    * Offer a location (send an email to berlinpyladies@gmail.com)